ecart18/Semi-tracker/README.md

-# Semi-Tracker, a User-friendly Semi-automatic Software for Multiple Cell Segmentation and Tracking
+# Cell-Tracker, a User-friendly Cell-automatic Software for Multiple Cell Segmentation and Tracking

 By [Tao Hu](https://gitlab.com/ecart18) & [Shixiong Xu](https://gitlab.com/xsx1001).

-The code for the official implementation of **Semi-tracker**.
+The code for the official implementation of **Cell-Tracker**.
 You can find the **Tutorial** in doc folder.

 This codebase provides:
 - A GUI for cell image normalization